platformsh/platformsh-docs/src/configuration/app/multi-app.md

     # Your code here
 ```

-In this case, the `.platform.app.yaml` file in `main` does not specify a `sources.root`, and so will be built from the code in `main`.
+In this case, the `.platform.app.yaml` file in `main` does not specify a `source.root`, and so will be built from the code in `main`.
 The top-level `.platform.app.yaml` includes the YAML fragment above.
 It will get built using the code in `restapp`, as if it were in that directory.

-Note that disk parameters in the `.platform.app.yaml` file will be relative to the `sources.root` directory if specified.
-The `sources.root` path is relative to the repository root.
+Note that disk parameters in the `.platform.app.yaml` file will be relative to the `source.root` directory if specified.
+The `source.root` path is relative to the repository root.

 The primary use case for this configuration is if the source code is pulled in as a [Git submodule](#submodules) or downloaded during the build phase.

 ### `applications.yaml`

 It is possible to define an application in a `.platform/applications.yaml` file in addition to discrete `.platform.app.yaml` files.
-The syntax is nearly identical, but the `sources.root` key is required.
+The syntax is nearly identical, but the `source.root` key is required.
 The `applications.yaml` file is then a YAML array of application definitions.

 For example, the following `.platform/applications.yaml` file defines two applications: